 This House of Commons Library Briefing Paper provides an overview of proposals to reform the system of technical education in England through the introduction of new T Level qualifications.Jump to full report >>

-The Government is undertaking major reforms to the technical education system in England.
+Major reforms are being made to the technical education system in England.
 The proposed reforms were first set out in the Post-16 Skills Plan, and the legislative framework for them was provided by the Technical and Further Education Act 2017.
-In November 2017, the Department for Education published a consultation on implementation, which it responded to in May 2018.
+In November 2017, the Department for Education (DfE) published a consultation on implementation, which it responded to in May 2018.

 Under the reforms, a new technical education option will be created to sit alongside the academic option (e.g. A Levels and a degree).
 The technical option will comprise 15 routes based around occupations with shared training requirements.
 Some routes will be further sub-divided, with closely-related occupations grouped together into pathways.